Women peacemakers born today

 Women's peacemaking on this day

-- 1998 Louise Frèchette appointed first Deputy Secretary General of the UN, the highest rank ever achieved by a woman in an international organization.
+- 1998 Louise Frèchette was appointed first Deputy Secretary General of the UN, the highest rank ever achieved by a woman in an international organization.

 - 2009 In Derry, Northern Ireland, nine women chained themselves inside a Raytheon office to protest arms sent to Israel to bomb Gaza.